 Approximately a mile from Battle Green and Buckman Tavern is Monroe Tavern, another fixture in battle history.
 Contrary to Buckman Tavern, the afternoon of the battle, British troops took over the tavern and used it as a field hospital and base of operations for a short period of time.
 Today, the tavern is staged as the Museum of the British Redcoats.
 This gives visitors and insight into how the tavern looked that fateful day.

 Today owned by the Lexington Historical Society, Buckman Tavern is an important fixture in history of the area.
 Built around 1710, the tavern was a central gathering place and watering hole for residents of Lexington.
 Due to its proximity to Lexington Green, the tavern was especially popular with local militiamen.
 This rang true on April 19, 1775 when militiamen left the tavern to confront the British on nearby Lexington Green after having used it as a staging point.
 A shot fired from this group of men is the single shot that started the Revolutionary War.
 Alongside tours of the Hancock-Clark House and Monroe Tavern, the historical society has kept this building open to the public featuring self-guided tours through the summer months.

-With an area consisting of such rich history, it’s impossible to list all of our favorite places.
+With an area consisting of such rich historical significance to the United States of America, it is simply impossible to list all of our favorite places, sights, and sounds.
 For more insights and views from our Lexington roofing company, see this post about our view from nearby Concord, MA.